-Interest expense for all interest bearing financial instruments is recognised in the Statement of comprehensive income as it accrues, within finance costs.
+Interest expense for all interest bearing financial instruments is recognised in the Income statement as it accrues, within finance costs.

-2.3 Financial assets and liabilities
+2.2 Financial assets and liabilities

 Financial assets comprise Amounts due from group undertakings.
 Financial liabilities comprise Amounts due to group undertakings.